jarkko/fit-analyzer/AI_INSTRUCTIONS.md

 - **Use TDD approach for bug fixes and new features**
 - Write tests first, then implement the fix
 - All tests must pass before considering work complete
-- Current test count: 245 tests - maintain or increase
+- Current test count: 276 tests - maintain or increase
 - Test suite is 100% architecture-driven (no bug-driven tests)
+- Test coverage: 94.34% (target: 95%+)
 - Use pytest for all testing
 - Run `make test` to verify all tests pass
 - We must always keep 100% code coverage for committed code.
 Don't come up with excuses for why some file doesn't need good coverage.
 They all do.